STUDY

 Examples:

-He will not have reached his house.
+He will not have reached his house by evening.

-She will not have received my letter.
+She will not have received my letter by tomorrow.

-He will not have brought her documents.
+He will not have brought her documents by Friday.

-We will not have finished our task.
+We will not have finished our task by tomorrow.

-We will not have achieved our aim.
+We will not have achieved our aim by the end of this year.

 Note: The short form of 'will not' is 'won't'.
 Therefore, the negative sentences can also be written with 'won't have' instead of 'will not have'.
 See the following example: